By Chantal India, on 17 May 2021

 Secondary stakeholders, on the other hand, are those who do not have a direct economic link to the company, but are affected by its activities.
 This category is very broad, but we could highlight the following:

-The competition, meaning other companies that offer similar products and services .
+The competition: other companies that offer similar products and services.

-The market in general, meaning the companies listed on the stock exchange, but all economic activity influences the market.
+The market in general: companies listed on the stock exchange, but all economic activity influences the market.

-The media who is responsible for reporting on the company's activities, as they have interests related to transparency.
+The media responsible for reporting on the company's activities, as they have interests related to transparency.

-Financial institutions which are responsible for ensuring solvency and transparency.
+Financial institutions that are responsible for ensuring solvency and transparency.

-Suppliers and subcontractors whose economic activity impacts the company even though they do not work for it directly.
+Suppliers and subcontractors: their economic activity impacts the company even though they do not work for it directly.

 Political parties, religious institutions, and trade unions who have their own interests related to legality, values, and social or labor rights.